cornerstonejs/cornerstone3D/packages/docs/docs/contribute/playwright-tests.md

 yarn test:e2e:ci
 ```

-If you want to use headed mode, you can use the following command:
+If you want to use headed mode, you can use the following command :

 ```bash
 yarn test:e2e:headed